eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/asynchronous-streams-reactor.md

 ![Marble diagram](images/41.png)

-These horizontal lines represent the timeline of publisher.
+The horizontal lines represent the timeline of publisher.
 Time flows from left to right:

 ![Marble diagram - horizontal lines](images/42.png)